SEO With WordPress Pt. 1: Stock Features

 Google will take things into consideration like the average length of time users spend on your page and your typical amount of traffic.
 Ultimately, the more people like your website, the better SEO ranking you can have.

-Someone talking positively about your website or blog at a different corner of the internet can still affect your search engine rankings.
+Someone talking positively about your website or blog at a different corner of the Internet can still affect your search engine rankings.
 So give your users a good experience!

 WordPress Plugins For Enhanced SEO